Palestinian Tatreez Resource Archive

 Palestinian Tatreez Journey

 If you want to learn more about Palestinian Tatreez this is a great place to start.
-Here are some websites to begin your journey:
+Here are some amazing websites where you can begin your journey:

 Maydel www.maydel.com